Sign In / Sign Out

 - Map and Locations

-The BFA program in art with a concentration in art education involves creative teaching and learning processes and strategies, first-hand experience teaching art with a range of ages, the study of art history and global cultures, and practice in a variety of studio areas.
+The BFA program in art with a concentration in art education involves creative teaching and learning processes and strategies, first-hand experience teaching art for a range of ages, the study of art history and global cultures, and practice in a variety of studio areas.

 The program focuses on engaging with artistic inquiry and education in K-12, community and museum settings.
 Students investigate issues related to teaching art from multiple perspectives, including: